A copy of the Davis-Monthan Airfield Register with cross-references to

 Derived from the Curtiss seaplanes that won many of the air races of the early 1920s, when introduced to the fleet, the Hawk was considered the finest fighter airplane then flying.

 A-6969 landed at Tucson once on February 20, 1928 11:45 AM.
 It was flown on this winter Monday morning by 1st Lt.
 T.J.
 Cushman, USMC.
-He arrived from San Diego, CA. We can picture him warming himself in the hangar; perhaps having a bite to eat.
+He arrived from San Diego, CA. We can picture him warming himself in the hangar; perhaps having a cup of coffee.
 He departed at 1:00 PM eastbound to Quantico, VA.

 ---o0o---